via-profit-services/core/README.md

 ```

 We recommend using the [@graphql-tools](https://github.com/ardatan/graphql-tools) package to build youк schema.
 This helps to combine SDL and resolvers into a single executable schema.
 See `makeExecutableSchema` of `@graphql-tools/schema` module.
+For more details: [example with graphql-tools](./examples/graphql-tools/README.md)

 In addition to the `factory`, the Core module exports its own typeDefs and resolvers.
 This definitions will be declare Query and Mutation root types.